|Human Topoisomerase II Assay Kit|

 The most serious complications arise when there are interfering proteins or substances in the extract being assayed.
 Crude, cell free extracts may contain excessive amounts of DNA binding proteins or positively charged proteins that stick to the DNA and inhibit enzyme access.
 Also, nuclease contaminants may degrade or nick the kDNA substrate and therefore obscure the results.
 A good way to deal with this problem includes cleaning up crude extracts by ammonium sulfate precipitation followed by column chromatography.
 Also, by diluting extracts and/or adding a tRNA carrier (to compete basic proteins), one can sometimes minimize such problems.

 Reviews and Citations:

 This kit is shipped at ambient temperature or on dry ice if purchased with enzyme.
-The DNAs should be stored at 4° C. The assay buffer components should be stored at -20° C upon receipt.
+Store enzyme at -70° C. The DNAs should be stored at 4° C. The assay buffer components should be stored at -20° C upon receipt.